-The financial statements do not include the financial information of an entity determined to be a component unit.
+As described in Note 1A to the financial statements, the financial statements do not include the financial data of entities determined to be component units.
 Accounting principles generally accepted in the United States of America require that the financial reporting entity consist of the primary government and its component units, organizations for which the primary government is financially accountable or for which the nature and significance of their relationship with the primary government are such that exclusion would cause the reporting entity's financial statements to be misleading or incomplete.
-In addition, accounting principles generally accepted in the United State of America require the financial data for component units to be reported with the financial data of the Town's primary government unless the Town also issues financial statements for the financial reporting entity that include the financial data for its component units.
+In addition, accounting principles generally accepted in the United States of America require the financial data for component units to be reported with the financial data of the Town's primary government unless the Town also issues financial statements for the financial reporting entity that include the financial data for its component units.
 The Town has not issued such reporting entity financial statements.
-Information regarding the assets, liabilities, net position, revenues and expenses of this discretely presented component unit were not provided so therefore the financial effect of this exclusion cannot be determined.
+Information regarding the assets, deferred outflows of resources, liabilities, deferred inflows of resources, net position, revenues and expenses of the discretely presented component units were not provided so therefore the financial effect of this exclusion cannot be determined.